2DGD-F0TH/2DGD_F0TH/chapters/005_Game_Design_Intro.md

 ### Visual novels

 Visual novels are graphical adventures whose primary objective is "telling a story", they can be linear or have a "choose your own path" component.
 They usually feature multiple endings and hand-crafted still images as artwork.

+The more modern versions feature more interactive components and fully-fledged 3D graphics, but what ties the genre together is usually a "point and click" style of gameplay.